Pokemon Masters EX Tier List: All Sync Pairs [2.30.0]

 Key Points

-• There are total of 12 entried in our article.
+• There are a total of 12 entries in our article.

-• We will be ranking each entry on the basis of primary abilities, damage, defense, and tankiness.
+• Each entry is ranked on the basis of primary abilities, damage, defense, and tankiness.

 • You will observe entries like Red, Sygna Suit Red, and Leon in the Higher ranks.